DrUNE/micro-front-ends-manifest-automation/README.md

 ### Description
-The purpose of this repo is to demonstrate the integration of micro front-ends using a manifest file created by Webpack.
+The purpose of this repo is to demonstrate an example of the automation for the integration of micro front-ends using a manifest custom built.

 ### How to run locally